PaulHancock/Robbie/README.md

 ## Credit
 If you use Robbie as part of your work, please cite [Hancock et al. 2018](http://adsabs.harvard.edu/abs/2019A%26C....27...23H), and link to this repository.

+This project relies in part on software development provided by the [ADACS](https://adacs.org.au) merit allocation program for 2022A.

 ## Links
 You can obtain a docker image with the Robbie dependencies installed at [DockerHub](https://hub.docker.com/r/paulhancock/robbie-next/)